agcomphr25/EPOCH-v83/replit.md

     -   **Payment Tracking**: Integrated 'PAID' badge functionality with consistent payment data across the system.
     -   **Shipping Integration**: Full UPS API integration for label creation, rate calculation, and tracking.
     -   **Centralized Configuration**: `shared/company-config.ts` centralizes company information and certification templates.
     -   **Code Quality**: Integrated ESLint, Prettier, and lint-staged for consistent code formatting and quality checks.
+Custom feature validation system enforces the "Golden Rule" by checking for proper usage of the features object as single source of truth.

 ## External Dependencies